 How do I start the process at CCRI?

 New students are required to take a placement test in writing, reading and math.
-Counselors will review the results of your test at Freshman Registration and place you into appropriate level courses.
+Counselors will review the results of your test at New Student Registration and place you into appropriate level courses.

 How do I calculate my GPA?